-Introduction: The economy and the labour market 2010/2011
+Introduction: The economy and the labour market 2011/2012

-After the severe slump in economic development in 2009, the Austrian economy picked up in 2010 and expanded by 2.3% versus a year ago, after -3.8% in 2009.
-Austria profited, together with Belgium and the Netherlands, from the dynamic economic growth position of Germany (+3.7%).
+After the severe slump in economic development in 2009, the Austrian economy picked up in 2010 with a real growth rate of 2.1% and expanded in 2011 by 2.7% versus a year ago.
+Austria profited from the positive economic growth position of Germany (+3.0%) and major trading partners in Central and Eastern European countries.

-The Austrian growth rate was clearly better than in the EU 27 (+1.9 percent) and the euroarea (1.9 percent).
+The Austrian growth rate was clearly better than in the EU 27 (+1.5 percent) and the euroarea (1.5 percent).
 A differentiation of core-periphery economic growth in Europe developed in 2010 and became even more prominent in 2011.
 Fiscal problems and the debt crisis resulted in an opening of the economic growth gap relative to the Southern European countries, affecting Austria to some extent as Italy is a major trading partner.
 But a comparatively strong economic growth performance of the Eastern European EU-MS and the important trade linkages with them as well as the Near and Far East stabilised Austrian economic growth.